danielballan/pims2-prototype/README.md

   convenience or code reuse, but the key point is that packages are not required to use them.)

-  Providing the option *not* to depending on PIMS is a selling point for packages that may add PIMS support experimentally or only incidentally.
+  Providing the option *not* to depend on PIMS may help gain adoption among packages that may add PIMS support experimentally or only incidentally.
-  Established I/O packages maybe open to adding PIMS-compatible readers to their API if it costs them no new dependencies, only tens of lines of code, and no new dependencies, not even optional ones.
+  Established I/O packages might be open to adding PIMS-compatible readers to their API if it costs them only tens of lines of code and no new dependencies, not even optional ones.

-  Also, PIMS can use [entrypoints](https://entrypoints.readthedocs.io/) to construct a registry of all installed readers without actually *importing* the corresponding libraries unless/until their objects are actually used.
+  Also, PIMS can use [entrypoints](https://entrypoints.readthedocs.io/) to construct a registry of all installed readers without actually importing the corresponding libraries unless/until their objects are actually used.
 * **Put metadata beside data** Rather than returning a lazy, array-ish object directly, as PIMS does now